AnuskaSahu1996/Sales_Dashboard/README.md

 Page 5:

--Show a map of Sales by State.
+- Show a map of Sales by State.

 Page 6:

--On the Dashboard Page Combine The Page 1 Visuals, Page 2, Page 3, Page 4, and Page 5 into this and Create one dashboard and Show the insights
+ - On the Dashboard Page Combine The Page 1 Visuals, Page 2, Page 3, Page 4, and Page 5 into this and Create one dashboard and Show the insights